Brave2Snail/learngit/readme.txt

 it's the first file
-this file is used to learning git
+this file is used to learningg git